ipfs/team-mgmt/TEAMS_ROLES_STRUCTURES.md

 SIGs have many possible outputs including research surveys, tools, experiments, RFPs, talks, demos, guides, and other types of knowledge that can inform and help the work done by the Working Groups or spark the creation of new Working Groups.
 They frequently gather a community of interest around their vertical which they convene on a regular cadence for meetings and discussion.

-Unlike a Working Group, a Special Interest Group doesn't require a Captain or OKRs to be formed and having individuals that subscribe to multiple SIGs (or both a Working Group and a SIG) isn't considered harmful.
+Unlike a Working Group, a Special Interest Group doesn't require a Captain or OKRs to be formed, and having individuals that subscribe to multiple SIGs (or both a Working Group and a SIG) isn't considered harmful.

 Some great examples of past SIGs are: research-pubsub which led to the implementation of PubSub by the IPFS/libp2p teams; and research-crdt which lead to the creation of the Dynamic Data & Capabilities Group.